http://mctiernan.com/mctiernangrid.htm 4-22-2026

 If you have at least a match of 24/25 or 23/25 meaning a 1 or 2 mutation event difference to the baseline of a specific DNA group you still genetically relate to them and the probability of a close relationship is good, however the results show mutations and more time has elapsed between the common ancestor for yourself and the others in your DNA group baseline.
-With a 3 mutation event difference, [22/25] you do not relate and are genetically outside of your closest DNA group.
+With a 3-mutation event difference, [22/25] you don't relate and are genetically outside of your closest DNA group as the 12 McTernans are.

 Dan-W and Roy Rice match the T2 Group baseline 22 / 25 and normally would form their own separate DNA group but because they both matches Jim-P in the T2 Group 24 out of 25 I have listed Dan-W and Roy Rice in the T2 DNA Group.